 Cindy Shaoul was born in 1987 in New York.
-Shaoul is a visual listed American artist with a Hungarian-Persian background that comes from a lineage of artists.
+She is a visual listed American artist best known for 3 distinct styles, "Dripping Dots, Stepping Out, and Old Hollywood."
+With a Hungarian-Persian background that comes from a lineage of artists, Shaoul has matured unique expressions with her own voice and story to tell.
 She is the granddaughter and pupil of late world-renowned Hungarian artist Albert Sz.
 Nemethy, whose paintings can be found in the White House, the Kremlin in Russia, and Museums in the U.S. and Hungary.
-Shaoul completed her professional education at Emerson College, later moving to Israel and Hungary to study culture and science.
-In Budapest she attended the Budai Art Institute from 07' to 09'.
-Cindy returned to New York City to continue her artistic education at the Art Students League, where she worked under the tutelage of Joseph Peller, Gregg Kreutz, and Tom Torak.
-In 2010 she began collaborating with LA II (Angel Ortiz) who previously worked with Keith Haring in the late 1980’s.
-Shaoul and LA II worked on a collection of pieces that have been exhibited in Europe.
+After completing her professional education at Emerson College in Boston, Shaoul later moved to Israel and Hungary to study culture and science while absorbing the energy of these new cities.
+In Budapest, she attended the Budai Art Institute from 2007-2009, later returning to New York City to continue her artistic education at the Art Students League, where she worked under the tutelage of Joseph Peller, Gregg Kreutz, and Tom Torak.
+In 2010 she met renowned street artist LA II (Angel Ortiz) who previously worked with Keith Haring in the late 1980’s.
+LA II strongly influenced her style with the powerful impact of 1980s hip-hop and graffiti.
+They began collaborating on a collection of exciting street art which later exhibited in Europe.